Isangeles/mural/README.md

 ```
 $ cp -r ~/go/src/github.com/isangeles/mural/res/data .
 ```
-Now, specify ID of a valid Flame module in Flame configuration file:
+Now, specify the ID of a valid Flame module in Flame configuration file:

 Create file `.flame` in Mural executable directory(or run Mural to create it automatically) and add the following line:
 ```
 module:[module ID]
 ```
-The engine will search default modules directory(`data/modules`) for module with specified ID.
+The engine will search the default modules directory(`data/modules`) for a module with the specified ID.

 Flame modules are available for download [here](http://flame.isangeles.pl/mods).